 Assembly Bill 32.
 California Assembly Bill 32 (AB-32) was an effort by the State of California to set a greenhouse gas (GHG) emissions reduction goal into law, and initially was set through 2020.
 In 2015, the state established a 2030 goal for GHG emissions at 40% below 1990 levels, and in July of 2017 AB-398 was approved by the Governor.
 Central to these initiatives is the Cap and Trade program, which covers major sources of GHG emissions in the State including power plants; AB-398 extended Cap and Trade through 2030.
 The Cap and Trade program includes an enforceable emissions cap that will decline over time.
 The State distributes allowances, which are tradable permits, equal to the emissions allowed under the cap.
 Sources under the cap are required to surrender allowances and offsets equal to their emissions at the end of each compliance period.
 SMUD is subject to AB-32 and participated in the program auctions in 2017 and 2018.
-In a normal water year, SMUD expects its free allocation of allowances from the Air Resources Board to cover its compliance costs associated with electricity delivered to its retail customers.
-SMUD expects to recover compliance costs associated with wholesale power sales costs through its wholesale power sales revenues.
+In a normal water year, SMUD expects its free allocation of allowances from the Air Resources Board to cover its compliance costs associated with wholesale power sales costs through its wholesale power sales revenues.
 SMUD continues to monitor new legislation and proposed programs that could impact AB-32 and its subsequent extensions.